RSginer/spring-todolist/README.md

 ```bash
 mvn test
 ```
-- With coverage html report in `target/site/jacoco`
+- To run it with coverage html report in `target/site/jacoco`
 ```bash
 mvn verify
 ```